-Formerly, Freeman spent 16 years at Kansas State University (K-State), where she served as a principal investigator on research and training grants; taught courses in pharmacology, and in the responsible conduct of research; and acted as a mentor to numerous graduate students, postdoctoral trainees and early career faculty members.
-In 2005, Freeman was promoted to professor and also became the associate dean for Research and Graduate Programs for the K-State College of Veterinary Medicine.
-Subsequently, in 2008, she became associate vice president for Innovation for the K-State Olathe Innovation Campus.
+Prior to joining NIU, Freeman spent 16 years as a faculty member at Kansas State University (K-State), where she served as a principal investigator on research and training grants; taught courses in pharmacology and the responsible conduct of research; and acted as a mentor to numerous graduate students, postdoctoral trainees and early-career faculty members.
+In 2005, Freeman became the associate dean for Research and Graduate Programs for the K-State College of Veterinary Medicine, and in 2008, she became the associate vice president for Innovation for K-State Olathe.
 In this role, Freeman was responsible for fostering partnerships across academia, industry and the public sector to promote educational attainment, economic engagement and workforce development.

-Freeman's research focused the role of ion channels in the development of diseases such as gastrointestinal ulcers and ovarian cancer as well as on strategies for encouraging interdisciplinary interactions.
-Her work was funded by the American Heart Association, the National Institutes of Health and the National Science Foundation.
+Freeman's research focused on the role of ion channels in the development of diseases such as gastrointestinal ulcers and ovarian cancer as well as on strategies for encouraging interdisciplinary collaboration.
+Agencies that funded her work included the American Heart Association, the National Institutes of Health and the National Science Foundation.
 Freeman has written more than 50 peer-reviewed publications, invited reviews and book chapters.
-She has been invited to present research findings, and to discuss effective strategies for engaging trainees in STEM research, at national and international conferences.
+She has presented research findings and discussed effective strategies for engaging trainees in science, technology, engineering, and mathematics (STEM) research at national and international conferences.

 Freeman has been widely recognized for contributions to her profession and to the communities where she has lived and worked.
 Among those honors are being named the Outstanding Veterinarian of the Year by the Association for Women Veterinarians, and being acknowledged by local businesses as a Castle Bank Community Leader.
 She currently serves on the boards of Altus Academy, the Alignment Collaborative for Education, and the DeKalb Area Agricultural Heritage Association.